Minhao-Zhang/Minhao-Zhang.github.io/_posts/2025-01-25-glossary-assisted-translation.md

 On my RTX 4070 laptop with 8GB VRAM, I can comfortablly run `qwen2.5:7b` with `Q4_K_M` quantization using Ollama.

 With locally run LLMs, we can then use Zero-Shot or Chain-of-Thoughts prompting to provide relavent information to LLM so it can understand the context better.
+Different from a raw glossary look-up table, we can provide definitons and examples to the LLM so it can understand the glossary better.